myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 ### Mining credentials commands

-Here some few commands which can be useful for finding credentials on a unix system.
+Here some few commands which can be useful for finding credentials on a Linux system.

 | Command                | Result                            |
 | :-------------------- | :------------------------------- |